Learning that values context and complexity

 a compass.

 Changing times demand divergent thinking.
-I help educators and leaders use creativity not as an add-on but as a core way of navigating uncertainty, generating new possibilities, and building the confidence to try what hasn’t been tried before.
+I help educators and leaders use creativity not as an add-on but as a way to navigate uncertainty, reframe problems, and discover possibilities.

 Divergent by default